bytebeamio/uplink/docs/apps.md

 port = 5555
 actions = [{ name = "install_firmware" }]
 ```
-NOTE: not more than one application can connect to a TCP port at a time.
+NOTE: Only one client can connect to a TCP port at a time.
+If a second client attempts to connect to a port which is already occupied, the first client will be disconnected from uplink.

 ## Action
 An `Action` is the term used to refer to messages that carry commands and other information that can be executed by uplink or applications connected to it.
 Some common actions include the `update_firmware` and `config_update`.
 An `Action` messages in JSON would be structured as follows: